 Our Catholic burial grounds have a special place in our hearts and minds as people of faith.
 These grounds are held as sacred places by the Catholic Church and the faithful.
 Our burial grounds hold the mortal remains of family and friends awaiting the Resurrection.

 The Church expects those who have been baptized as Catholics to take full advantage of the Order of Christian Funerals.
-These rites include prayers at the time of death, a wake service allowing time for prayers and support, a Mass of Christian Burial celebrated for both the living and the dead, and burial in a Catholic Cemetery as the final resting place for those who have “fallen asleep in Christ.”
-The Catholic Cemeteries welcomes non-Catholic family members as well.
-The Church believes that those who were together in life should not be separated in death.
+These rites include: prayers at the time of death and thereafter, a wake service allowing time for prayers and support, a Mass of Christian burial celebrated for both the living and the dead, and burial in a Catholic Cemetery as the final resting place for those who have fallen asleep in Christ.
+The Catholic Cemeteries also welcomes family members from other faith traditions; those who were together in life should not be separated in death.

 In today’s changing and uncertain world, the Catholic Cemeteries will welcome and serve you and your family.
-Please remember to state your preference for a Catholic Cemetery when planning funeral services.
+Remember to state your preference for a Catholic Cemetery when planning funeral services.